artfauq/express-error-handler/README.md

 This package makes use ot the `NODE_ENV` environement variable.

-If `NODE_ENV` is set to `development`:
+If `NODE_ENV` is set to `production`:

-- Error stack will be appended to the logs
+- Error stack will not be appended to the logs
-- Error details will be sent back to the client
+- Internal server error details will not be sent back to the client

 ## License